 Enter a summary and description for your commit (change record), similar to the following example:

 If you get a validation error message about signing a Contributor License Agreement (CLA), click Details to open the license agreement.
 Sign the agreement, if acceptable.
 Return to your pull request and continue.

 That’s it!
 Magento Docs team members will review and merge your PR so that your changes can be included in our automated publishing process.

 We recognize that our partners and customers have a great deal of knowledge from their real-world experiences with Magento.
-When you share your knowledge, all of the Magento community members benefit.
-A new page based on how you solved an eCommerce requirement in Magento, for instance, is a great addition to our User Guide.
+When you share your knowledge, the whole Magento community benefits.
+A new page based on how you solved an ecommerce requirement in Magento, for example, is a great addition to our User Guide.

 Our GitHub wiki provides detailed information about authoring content, our markdown syntax, and page navigation.